Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/README.md

 * Create a new VB project (we used Microsoft's [Visual Studio Community Edition](http://www.microsoft.com/express/)): from the "New Project..." wizard, choose the "Visual Basic" language and the "Console Application" template, then use "adapter_vb" as project name.
 * From the "Solution Explorer", delete the default Module1.vb.
-* Get the Lightstreamer .NET Adapter Server library `DotNetAdapter.dll` from the `DOCS-SDKs/sdk_adapter_dotnet/lib` folder of the [latest Lightstreamer distribution](http://www.lightstreamer.com/download/), and copy it into the `lib` directory.
+* Get the binaries files of the Lightstreamer .NET Standard Adapter Server library from NuGet [Lightstreamer.DotNetStandard.Adapters](https://www.nuget.org/packages/Lightstreamer.DotNetStandard.Adapters/), copy it into the `lib` directory and add it as a reference for the project; or more simply, use directly the "NuGet Package Manager" looking for 'Lightstreamer Adapters' and intalling the Lightstreamer.DotNetStandard.Adapters package.
-* Get the Log4net library `log4net.dll` file from the `DOCS-SDKs/sdk_adapter_dotnet/bin` folder of the [latest Lightstreamer distribution](http://www.lightstreamer.com/download/), and copy it into the `lib` directory.
-* Add a reference to the Lightstreamer .NET library and the Log4net library : go to the "Browse" tab of the "Add Reference" dialog and point to the `DotNetAdapter.dll` and the `log4net.dll` files in the `lib` folder.
 * Add the `DataAdapterLauncher.vb` and the `HelloWorld.vb` module to the project from the "Add -> Exixting Item" dialog.
 * Build the `adapter_vb.exe` file: from the Build menu, choose "Build Solution".